religiosa1/managed-timeout/README.md

 ### Promise-style

 If no callback is supplied to the **start** method, it returns a promise.
-It's the only part which isn't pure ES5, make sure to polyfill promises if you need to support platforms without them (IE).

 Cancellation of a timeout will result in promise rejection.